-- Coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Continue SVP and Palo Alto Power relocations in Segment 3. - Conduct monthly and weekly utility meeting with utility owners.
+- Coordinate with individual utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Continue SVP and Palo Alto Power relocations in Segment 3.